JamesWoolfenden/pike/Readme.md

 - policy creator
 - test policy against environment

-It currently supports Terraform and can support multiple providers but I focus on AWS at present.
-If you request others then Ill take a look.
+Pike currently supports Terraform and can support multiple providers, but I am currently focused on AWS.
+Feel free to submit PR or Issue, and then I'll take a look.

 ## Usage

+### Scan

-To scan a directory of terraform file
+To scan a directory of Terraform file:

 ```shell
 ./pike -d .\terraform\ scan